LiyrAstroph/MICA2/docs/detrend.rst

                                              # Use the default if you do not know this.

-The default is using a constant and if there are visible non-echoed trends, usually a line polynomial is sufficient.
+The default is using a constant and if there are visible non-echoed trends, usually a linear polynomial is sufficient.
 ``mica2`` outputs the values of the polynomial coefficients in a file ``data/trend.txt_xx``, in which two columns represent the best value and its uncertainties.
 The orders of rows in this file are: first the polynomial coefficients for the continuum, followed by those for lines.
 Then there is a blank row and goes for next dataset.